mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

     Pearl: You just take things for granted don’t you?

-### Barriers and tensions associated with authenticity of audience - MOVE PERHAPS TO PLAYTESTING
+### Barriers and tensions associated with authenticity of audience - MOVE TO A CULTURAL SECTION?

 **Learners may not find coding a project a motivating project if it is only a private activity with no authentic audience**